exercism/elm/concepts/random/about.md

     --> [1.61803, 3.14159, 2.71828]
 ```

-Those values can be combined into pairs or lists of values:
+Those values can be combined into tuples, or into lists of values:

 ```elm
 generate 2 (Random.list 3 (Random.int 0 3))